yoonalimsuwan/MENTAL-ONE/README.md

 ---

-Built on the MENTAL ONE engine by Yoon A Limsuwan.
+Built on the MENTAL ONE engine PAI , Yoon A Limsuwan.
 Integration design for the Neuro‑Semantic Translation Engine – Phase 1.